| HCMN News - October 21, 2005 In this issue:

 I recently completed an animated video titled "Key to the Future" for use in Kenya.
 This work was originally produced as a pictoral book by Johns Hopkins Univ. in 1999.
 The video was given to the Maendeloe Ya Wanawake Organization for school distribution and broadcast.

 PASTOR Y.R.
-AJENIFUJA
+AJENIFUJAExecutive Director

 Hope for AIDS & LIFE Outreach